robusta-dev/robusta/docs/user-guide/alert-manager.rst

     - name: PROMETHEUS_SSL_ENABLED
       value: true

-If you want to add a custom CA certificate, add the following enviroment variable to ``generated_values.yaml``:
+To add a custom CA certificate, add the following as well:

 .. code-block:: yaml